tomba1999/HighwayDodgeGame/README.md

 The game is packaged in a zip file for easy distribution.
 Follow these instructions to start playing:

 1. **Download the Game**:
-   - Download the zip file containing the game from the provided link or location.
+   - Download the zip file called "HighwayDodge.zip" containing the game.

 2. **Extract the Zip File**:
    - Right-click on the downloaded file and select "Extract All…" or use your preferred archive manager.
 Ensure you note the folder where the files are being extracted.